 Apprentices don’t get paid.

 This is a myth.
-If you are aged 16 to 18 or 19+, and in the first year of your apprenticeship, you get a minimum of £2.73 per hour, rising to £3.30 per hour in October 2015.
+If you are aged 16 to 18 or 19+, and in the first year of your apprenticeship, you get a minimum of £3.50 per hour.
 If you are over 19, and have completed the first year of study, you can count on at least the minimum wage for your age.

 Employers can choose to pay more depending on the type of organisation.

 On an apprenticeship you get paid to increase your skills and knowledge – that doesn’t happen at sixth form or college.

 This is a myth.
 You won’t be at a disadvantage if you don’t have a degree.
 You will gain the qualifications you need while developing work-based skills – for example, problem-solving and communicating effectively with others.

 When you have your apprenticeship, you can still go on to higher education if you want to.

 This is a myth.
 An apprenticeship will help you find work.